 - A complete overhaul of training on foster students’ rights in education is needed for school-based staff, school districts, and county child welfare agency staff.

 - Lastly, for school moves that are necessary, the state should pass Assembly Bill 337, which aims to provide reimbursement for transportation to foster youth care takers.
+Note Sept.17, 2019: AB 337 stalled in the legislature, and is in the “suspense file.”

 We have made great policy strides in the last ten years, but outcomes have not changed for our youth in foster care.
 Our youth deserve better.